Data Science (DS-GA)

 DS-GA 1018 Probabilistic Time Series Analysis (3 Credits)

 This course presents fundamental tools for characterizing data with statistical dependencies over time, and using this knowledge for predicting future outcomes.
 These methods have broad applications from econometrics to neuroscience.
 The course emphasizes generative models for time series, and inference and learning in such models.
-We will cover a range of approaches including Kalman Filter, HMMs, ARMA, Gaussian Processes, and their application to several kinds of data.
+We will cover a range of approaches including Kalman Filter, HMMs, ARMA, Gaussian Processes, RNNs, Transformers, and their application to several kinds of data.

 Grading: GSAS Graded